-Looking at specific models, reported in the dedicated article, the Nissan Versa was still the market’s best-seller, with a 21.3% year-on-year increase in sales, followed by the Nissan NP300 down 4.6%.
+Looking at specific models, reported in the dedicated article, the Nissan Versa was still the market’s best-seller, despite a 0.8% year-on-year loss in sales, followed by the Chevrolet Aveo which climbed one spot and grew 6.4%.

 Medium-Term Market Trend